2021 Ford Mustang Mach-E AWD first ride: Monster electric donut machine

 "That's a Mustang.
 We would never have been able to do that if we didn't put a 'Mustang' badge on this car, so that's why I'm very happy."
-The "that," friends, is an epic, rooster-tail-inducing powerslide in Ford's new electric SUV.
-The driver smiling and chatting at the wheel is Adam Deibler, a calibration engineer for the Blue Oval.
-He and I are luridly drifting around an ice-and-snow-covered test loop in Michigan's frigid Upper Peninsula in an early prototype of the 2021 Ford Mustang Mach-E, the automaker's biggest gamble in many years.
+The "that," friends, is a massive, rooster-tail-inducing powerslide in Ford's new electric SUV.
+The driver smiling and chatting at the wheel is Adam Deibler, a calibration test engineer for the automaker.
+He and I are drifting around an ice-and-snow-covered test course in Michigan's frigid Upper Peninsula in an early prototype of the 2021 Ford Mustang Mach-E, the Blue Oval's biggest gamble in many years.

-Due in dealers late this year, Ford's first battery-electric SUV was already a bona-fide lightning rod of attention before it even debuted on the eve of the 2019 Los Angeles Auto Show.
-Simultaneously one of the most hotly awaited and controversial new models in years, the Mach-E doesn't just shatter the pony-car mold, it electrocutes whatever's left into a fine powder.
+Slated to appear in dealers late this year, Ford's first battery-electric SUV was already a bona-fide lightning rod of attention before it debuted on the eve of the 2019 Los Angeles Auto Show.
+Simultaneously one of the most hotly awaited and controversial new models in years, the Mach-E doesn't just shatter the very pony-car mold Ford created, it electrocutes whatever's left into a fine powder.
 Whether that's a good thing or not depends on your perspective, but there are few more interesting cars entering production this year.

 Me?
 I'm genuinely excited about Ford's iconoclastic new model.
 So excited, in fact, that when I got a last-minute opportunity to hop in the passenger seat of an early Mach-E, I wrangled Roadshow's ace videographer, Nick Miotke, and the two of us made a beeline for the frozen wilderness that is Smithers Winter Test Center, a secure, 800-plus-acre cold-weather test facility used by automakers and suppliers to evaluate their future products in remote secrecy.